 - Cdrtfe is a very simple and lightweight Windows app for burning optical discs.
 It can burn data discs, Audio CDs, DVD-Video discs, etc. It can also create and write ISO disc images.

 Software for copying protected discs

 If you need to backup a copy-protected disc you purchased, then you will find very few solutions that actually work.
 Also, you will need to pay for most of them.
 If you find something that’s free, chances are it hasn’t been updated for a long time and it doesn’t offer much help in copying more modern discs such as Blu-Ray.
 The best solution in our view is AnyDVD HD.

-This application specializes only in removing the copy-protection and any other kinds of restrictions.
+This application specializes only in removing the copy protection and any other kinds of restrictions.
 It offers support for all modern formats and decryption for most copy-protection mechanisms.
 Due to this, it is also the most expensive software of its kind.

-A free solution, highlighted by some of our readers as being a worthy alternative is DVD43.
+Another free solution, highlighted by some of our readers as being a worthy alternative is DVD43.
 The downside is that it works with a limited number of disc burning applications, unlike AnyDVD HD.